Charles J. O'Byrne: Aftermath

 O'Byrne authored "Sex & Sexuality: One Man's Story About Religious Life and What Seminaries Really Teach About Sex", a controversial September 2002 article in Playboy magazine that alleged hypocrisy and sexual dysfunction in the Catholic Church.
 The article caused some controversy, portraying O'Byrne's fellow seminarians as men who entered the religious life with "little or no sexual experience" who made up for lost time.
 O'Byrne asserted that there was "sex all around me, including relationships between Jesuits."
 He also asserted that there was a prevalence of priests who held an unnatural interest in young male parishioners.

-O'Byrne, who is openly gay, later left the Catholic Church and became a practicing Episcopalian.
+O'Byrne, who after his dismissal from the Jesuits came out as gay, later left the Catholic Church and became a practicing Episcopalian.

 Political career

 In 2003, O'Byrne joined Howard Dean's presidential campaign as Policy Director for New York, and was then hired as a speechwriter.
 After Dean dropped out of the race, O'Byrne went to work for State Senate Minority Leader David Paterson as a speechwriter and policy analyst.
 In 2006, O'Byrne became Paterson's Chief of Staff.

 O'Byrne maintained his position as Chief of Staff when Paterson was elected Lieutenant Governor of New York, and was elevated to Secretary to the Governor (the functional equivalent of a Chief of Staff) when Paterson was sworn in as Governor in March 2008 following the resignation of Eliot Spitzer.
 O'Byrne was variously described as Paterson's "quarterback", "gatekeeper", "alter ego", "confidant", and "enforcer", and as "the glue that held the administration together".
+O'Byrne was responsible for hiring Christopher O. Ward as executive director of the Port Authority of New York and New Jersey.

 On October 24, 2008, O'Byrne resigned from his post following the revelation that he owed nearly $300,000 in back taxes.
 O'Byrne admitted to having failed to pay taxes for five years.
 After O'Byrne's unpaid taxes became public knowledge, he contended that his failure to pay was caused by depression.
-Later, his attorneys asserted that he suffered from "late-filing syndrome", which is not a recognized mental disorder.
-O'Byrne was "lambasted" in the media following his excuses regarding the unpaid taxes.
+In an interview, O'Byrne's psychiatrist, Dr. Howard Kremen, said he had treated O'Byrne for depression from 2001 through 2006 and said he attributed Mr. O'Byrne's tax problems to his condition.